aragon/hack/docs/apm-ref.md

 ## APMRegistry

-### ENSSubdomainRegistrar

-Upon initialization, ownership of the ENS name that the APMRegistry operates is transferred to the ENSSubdomainRegistrar app that is installed in the DAO.
-In our deployments, we ensure this is completed on deployment through a APMRegistryFactory contract that assigns the APMRegistry the ENSSubdomainRegistrar's `POINT_ROOTNODE_ROLE` and then calls `initialize()` on the APMRegistry.

-The APMRegistry also needs to have permissions for the ENSSubdomainRegistrar's `CREATE_NAME_ROLE` in order to create new names, which is done every time a repo is created.

----

 ### APMRegistry governance

 Each instance of an APMRegistry can have a different governance model.
 Governance of a registry is enforced directly using the DAO's ACL.

 By default a new repo will set the creator (or `dev` param) as the owner of the repo and it is the only address that can create new versions in the repo.
 However, as the permission manager, this account can grant the permission to create versions to other entities.
 These entities can be anything from another dev to a multisig or a full blown DAO.

+### ENSSubdomainRegistrar

+Aragon app with the logic and permissions to add and delete subdomains to the ENS domain owned by the APMRegistry DAO.

+Upon initialization, ownership of the ENS name that the APMRegistry operates is transferred to the ENSSubdomainRegistrar app that is installed in the DAO.
+In our deployments, we ensure this is completed on deployment through a APMRegistryFactory contract that assigns the APMRegistry the ENSSubdomainRegistrar's `POINT_ROOTNODE_ROLE` and then calls `initialize()` on the APMRegistry.

+The APMRegistry also needs to have permissions for the ENSSubdomainRegistrar's `CREATE_NAME_ROLE` in order to create new names, which is done every time a repo is created.

 ---